kunalb/EventPress/readme.txt

 Create events on plain vanilla WordPress installs or on a BuddyPress install!
 EventPress provides support for creating & registering for events, setting venues, displaying a map, calendar, etc.

-Project details, feature requests, the latest builds -- all available at <a href = 'http://goo.gl/8lN4v'>http://code.google.com/p/eventpress/</a>.
+Please be sure to read the section on Support and Bugs before asking questions.

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-Note: For this plugin to work properly in BuddyPress, you need to install BuddyPress Custom Posts.
+Note: For this plugin to work properly in BuddyPress, you need to install the plugin <a href = 'http://wordpress.org/extend/plugins/buddypress-custom-posts/'>BuddyPress Custom Posts</a>.

 == Features ==
 * Create Events—fully integrated with WordPress; on BuddyPress users can create events with a fully functional UI from the front end itself.

 == Frequently Asked Questions ==

-= Subscribers can't create events. =
-If you want the capabilities for users to create events, upgrade them to event creators.

 = Why? =
 Because.

+= Subscribers can't create events. =
+If you want the capabilities for users to create events, upgrade them to event creators from the WordPress dashboard.

+== Screenshots ==

 == Changelog ==

+= 0.1.3 =
+* Various minor bugfixes.
+* Made EventPress/WordPress theme independent.

 = 0.1.2.4 =
 * Can now use short-tag ep-calendar.
 * Compatible with WP3.1.

 = 0.1.2.3 =
 * Fixes the register button bug.